Sitaram Kattel: Career

 He started his career from a hit comedy show called Geetanjali, in which he worked as a temporary scriptwriter.
 He also worked in Jire Khursani, a famous Nepali comedy TV series for a while.
 After that along with Kedar Ghimire and Daman Rupakheti he created the sitcom Meri Bassai.

+After the 2015 earthquake, Sitaram Kattel became highly active in social work.